 6. Notification Costs

 Most states have passed laws requiring you to notify anyone whose data was breached while in your possession.
-You may also be required to tell the victims what steps you are taking to
+You may also be required to tell the victims what steps you are taking to remedy the situation.

 7. Tainted Reputation